darkowlzz/olm-bundle/README.md

 This action can be used in two ways based on the location of the source bundle manifests (CSV and CRD files):

-1. When the source bundle manifest is in the same repo, set the action input `manifestsDir` to the source bundle manifest dir path as shown below:
+1. When the source bundle manifests is in the same repo, set the action input `manifestsDir` to the source bundle manifests dir path as shown below:

 ```yaml
 on: